frouo/lembot-public-website/README.md

 - [/whats-new](https://lembot.com/whats-new)
 - [/blog](https://lembot.com/blog) & blog posts

-## Why
+## Motivation

+Like me, you probably focus all your effort in building a 100% custom `index.ts` home page to make it as **salesy** as possible.

+What for all other pages, thoses pages where only the content matters?

-I wanted a full custom home page for my website ([lembot.com](https://lembot.com)), and an easy way to generate all the "more common" pages.
+For those pages, I wanted an easy way to generate them, edit them, write new ones, etc.

-Using markdown and github because:
+Using **markdown** and **github** sounds the best option for me because:

-I ❤️ markdown : super simple to write and the result (header, link, paragraphe) is 100% predictible.
+* I ❤️ markdown: super simple to write and the result (headers, paragraphs, links) is 100% predictible

-I ❤️ git : versioning comes for free.
+* I ❤️ git: versioning comes for free

-I ❤️ writing markdown on github : `Add new file` -> `demo.md` -> start writing markdown / 👁️ preview / 💾 drag-n-drop images hosting
+* I ❤️ writing markdown on Github: the editor is smart enough 🧠, has a preview mode 👁️ and provides drag-n-drop free images hosting 🌆

 ## How

 I am using [nextjs](https://nextjs.org/).

-Building a website with nextjs is super easy and there are lots of nextjs blog sample code (official [here](https://github.com/vercel/next.js/tree/canary/examples/blog-starter-typescript) for example).
+Building a website with nextjs is super easy and there are a lot of nextjs blog sample code out there (official [here](https://github.com/vercel/next.js/tree/canary/examples/blog-starter-typescript) for example).

-It is super easy, yes.
+Ok, it is super easy.
 But it's a bit of boilerplate code.

 I wrapped this boilerplate code in simple functions like `getStaticPropsFromMarkdownFileUrl`, components like `<MarkdownPage />` and so.

 Gonna share this soon.

-Gonne be as simple as copy/pasting the `[nextmd].ts` file in your project.
+Gonna be as simple as copy/pasting the `[nextmd].ts` file in your project.

 ```
 pages/
   - [...nextmd].ts
 ```

+[Follow me on Twitter](https://twitter.com/frouo) if you are interested.
+I am building this in public.